Tromador/Discord-Transcription-Stack/discord_transcript_pipeline.md

 # Discord Audio Transcript Deduplication Pipeline

 This document outlines the complete processing pipeline used to transform Discord voice session recordings into a clean, deduplicated transcript.
 It includes toolchain descriptions, code usage, and reasoning behind each processing step.
+I have been using it to capture a TTRPG session, then using an LLM to create an "after action report", but it could be adapted for other purposes.
+If this helps you with something, that's just fantastic.
+It's all presented "as is" and will almost certainly require some work to configure for your circumstances.
+In particular, it's been designed to work using CTranslate2 library.
+When I coded this, the RTX5000 series was brand spanking new so I had to compile this myself
+(possibly binary releases are now available) and this was not straightforward.
+Thus the transcription script only works with GPU - but should be easy enough to alter to run CPU models if that suits you better.
+All other modules were
+"off the shelf", but some did require some configuration and persuasion.
+Have fun!

 ---